Seizure of Frozen USDT for Forfeiture

 Cyber Support Section

 Your attorney can reach out to DEA or another federal agency on your behalf, find out what triggered the freeze and provide information showing that you are an innocent owner who purchased the USDT without knowing it was connected to any illegal activity.
+You can decide how much information to provide.
+In some cases, our clients are successful even through they only provide enough information to file the claim.

 Read more about how Tether seizes USDT for forfeiture proceedings by the U.S. Government.